“Core-AI 2026” Thematic School

 - May 6 — Céline Robardet (INSA Lyon)

-Learning with Physical Constraints (PINNs, Physics-informed Kernel Learning)
+-Learning with Physical Constraints (PINNs, Physics-Informed Kernel Learning)

 About Core-AI

-- Learning theory
+- Learning Theory

-- Robustness and confidence
+- Reliability and trust

 - Distributed deep learning